eroubenoff/eroubenoff.github.io/_posts/2021-03-10-rmarkdown_jekyll.md

 works and wanted to put the notes here, mostly for my future reference, and maybe for anyone else trying to go from R Markdown to Jekyll.

-[This post by Steven Miller was really waht got me going in the right direction.](http://svmiller.com/blog/2019/08/two-helpful-rmarkdown-jekyll-tips/)
+[This post by Steven Miller was really what got me going in the right direction.](http://svmiller.com/blog/2019/08/two-helpful-rmarkdown-jekyll-tips/)

-Here are the requirements I had: \* R Markdown post needed to be in any arbitrary location on my computer \* Rendered .md output file had to be in `~/eroubenoff.github.io/_posts` \* Any images needed to be in `~/eroubenoff.github.io/assets/img` \* Of course, the document had to be renderable by Github/Jekyll \* LaTex needed to be renderable (a whole other can of worms!)
+Here are the requirements I had:

+-   R Markdown post needed to be in any arbitrary location on my computer
+-   Rendered .md output file had to be in `~/eroubenoff.github.io/_posts`
+-   Any images needed to be in `~/eroubenoff.github.io/assets/img`
+-   Of course, the document had to be renderable by Github/Jekyll
+    -   LaTex needed to be renderable (a whole other can of worms!)

 I began by first trying to knit my R Markdown doc to GFM (Github-Flavored Markdown).
 I had a number of figured in my document,